Reupenny/AS-User-List/README.md

 🔷 Fix error code on display list shortcode that apears only with certain themes.

 🔷 Add an add all to cart button to the list.

+🔷 Add click to close on the background for the pop-up.

 ## Screenshots